Slow living isn’t synonymous with city life. Here are some tips for living a balanced and unhurried life – even in the big city.

 Reconnect with your everyday environment and you’ll make the city a slightly smaller place.

 Find a few favorite cafes to visit regularly.
-Support local small businesses and artisans making things by hand.
-You’ll make daily meals and shopping a pleasure again – and not just another errand to run at the supermarket.
+Support local small businesses and artisans that make things by hand.